TruongGiangPham-1/Compiler/README.md

 # LordFarquaad
 ## Introduction
-A compiler written for our class using C++, LLVM and MLIR (LLVM-dialect).
+A compiler for a language(developed by IBM) using C++, LLVM and MLIR (LLVM-dialect).
 The specifications of the language can be found [here](https://cmput415.github.io/415-docs/gazprea/).

 ## Authors
 The base cmake setup by